Bright Hill MRT station: Cross Island Line Interchange

-On 25 January 2019, the LTA announced that Bright Hill station would be an interchange with the proposed CRL.
+On 25 January 2019, the LTA announced that Bright Hill station would be an interchange with the proposed Cross Island Line (CRL).
 The station will be constructed as the terminus of Phase 1 (CRL1), which will contain 12 stations and operate to Aviation Park.
 CRL1 was expected to be completed in 2029.
 However, the restrictions imposed on construction works due to the COVID-19 pandemic led to delays and the CRL1 completion date was pushed by one year to 2030.

-The contract for the design and construction of the CRL station and associated tunnels was awarded to Penta Ocean Construction Co.
+The contract for the design and construction of the CRL station and associated tunnels was awarded to Penta-Ocean Construction Co.
 Ltd. at S$526 million (US$ million) on 30 March 2022.
 Concurrent with construction works, Sin Ming Avenue will be pedestrianised to establish a Transit Priority Corridor along the road, which will include new cycling paths and bus lanes.
 Construction is scheduled to start in the second quarter of 2022, with an expected completion date of 2030.

 Station details

-Bright Hill station serves the Thomson–East Coast line (TEL) and is between the Mayflower and Upper Thomson stations.
+Bright Hill station serves the Thomson–East Coast Line (TEL) and is between the Mayflower and Upper Thomson stations.
 The official station code is TE7.
 Being part of the TEL, the station is operated by SMRT Trains.
-Train frequencies on the TEL range from 5 to 9 minutes.
+Train frequencies on the TEL range from 3 to 6 minutes.
 The station will be the terminus of CRL1, with the adjacent station being Teck Ghee.
 The station has four entrances and serves various landmarks such as Bishan-Ang Mo Kio Park, Bright Hill Columbarium and Crematorium and the Kong Meng San Temple.
 Schools surrounding the station include Eunoia Junior College, Ai Tong School and Peirce Secondary School.

 The station is 240 m long and 20 m deep.
-Designated as a CD shelter, Bright Hill station's interior is designed to accommodate up to 6,000 people in emergencies.
+Designated as a Civil Defence (CD) shelter, Bright Hill station's interior is designed to accommodate up to 6,000 people in emergencies.
 It has a reinforced structure with blast doors.
 During a chemical attack, the air vents of the station can be shut to prevent the circulation of toxic gases.
 The CD shelter has dedicated cubicles for chemical decontamination alongside dry toilets.

 The station roof over the platform level has a wave-like pattern that references the nearby Kallang River.
 The gaps in the ceiling are intended to reflect crown shyness, a natural phenomenon in which the crowns of the trees avoid touching each other.
 An Art-in-Transit artwork, A Kaleidoscopic Nature by Angie Seah, is displayed on the station's lift shaft.
 Depicting colours and patterns derived from plants at the nearby park, the work was created using gouache, watercolour, acrylic paints, inks and markers.